twallema/pySODM/docs/installation.md

      pip install pySODM
      ```

-     __Note:__ The above step should be executed in a Linux terminal or command prompt.
+     __Note:__ The above step should be executed in a Mac/Linux terminal or command prompt.
 Use your favorite terminal or use the [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-anaconda-prompt).

 ### Want to try out the tutorials?